CinisSec/GTD/README.md

 ## Python Exercise
 This is mostly a Python exercise project.
-I'm using GTD in notebooks but maybe I can build something fun and trackeable.
+I'm using GTD in notebooks but maybe I can build something fun and trackable.